U.S. Senator Reid treated for minor injuries in car crash

-LAS VEGAS U.S. Senate Majority Leader Harry Reid was treated for minor rib and hip injuries on Friday after the vehicle in which he was riding was involved in an accident on a Las Vegas interstate highway, his office said.
+U.S. Senate Majority Leader Harry Reid was treated for minor rib and hip injuries after the vehicle in which he was riding was involved in an accident on a Las Vegas interstate highway on Friday afternoon, Reid's office said.

 The 72-year-old Democratic senator, who was wearing his seatbelt at the time of the accident, walked in on his own to the University Medical Center Hospital, his office said in a statement.

-Some of Reid's security detail and a staffer also had minor injuries and were evaluated at the hospital, the statement said.
+He has been cleared for release from the hospital, the statement said.
+Some of Reid's security detail and a staffer also had minor injuries and were evaluated at the hospital, the statement added.

-Reid has been campaigning for President Barack Obama and fellow Nevada Democrats in recent weeks ahead of the November 6 elections.
+Reid has been campaigning for President Barack Obama and fellow Nevada Democrats in recent weeks ahead of the November 6 election.

 The Las Vegas Review-Journal newspaper said the accident involved six vehicles, including four that were part of Reid's motorcade.